-- A. This Agreement covers all professional and nonprofessional employees of the Internal Revenue Service (IRS), excluding all employees of the Chief Criminal Investigation; all employees of the Office of Chief Counsel; National Office employees of the Office of the Deputy Commissioner, International assigned to overseas posts-of-duty (POD); temporary employees with no reasonable expectancy of continued employment; management officials, supervisors, guards other than protective officers at the Enterprise Computing Center at Martinsburg, West Virginia; and employees described in 5 USC § 7112 (b)(2), (3), (4), (6) and (7).
-Among the confidential employees excluded under 5 USC § 7112 (b)(2) are the following: - 1.
-Secretary to the Commissioner; - Secretary to any management official designated to make decisions on grievances, except group clerks or unit clerks; - 3.
-Secretary to any Deputy, Assistant, Assistant to or Staff Assistant to any management official identified in subsection 1A2; and - 4.
+- A. This Agreement covers all professional and nonprofessional employees of the Internal Revenue Service (IRS), excluding all employees of the Chief Criminal Investigation; all employees of the Office of Chief Counsel; temporary employees with no reasonable expectancy of continued employment; management officials, supervisors, guards other than protective officers at the Enterprise Computing Center at Martinsburg, West Virginia; and employees described in 5 U.S.C § 7112 (b)(2), (3), (4), (6) and (7).
+Among the confidential employees excluded under 5 U.S.C § 7112 (b)(2) are the following: - 1.
+Secretary to the Commissioner; - Secretary to any management official designated to make decisions on grievances, except group clerks or unit clerks; - Secretary to any Deputy, Assistant, Assistant to or Staff Assistant to any management official identified in subsection 1A2; and - 4.
 Secretary to Chiefs, Employment Branch.